Partial Identification in Matching Models for the Marriage Market: Introduction

-In Section \MYref{empirical}, we use our methodology to re-examine some of the relevant questions in the empirical literature on the marriage market that have been previously answered by relying on the Multinomial Logit 1to1TU model.
-A key question that stands out in this literature is whether educational sorting (i.e., the tendency of agents to marry someone with similar or, alternatively, very different education levels) has changed over time.
-Answering this question is important because educational sorting may have a crucial impact on inequality by determining family formation and intergenerational transmission of human capital (\hyperlink{Kremer}{Kremer, 1997}; \hyperlink{Fernandez2}{Fern\'andez and Rogerson, 2001}; \hyperlink{Fernandez1}{Fern\'andez, Guner, and Knowles, 2005}; \hyperlink{Heckman}{Heckman and Mosso, 2014}; \hyperlink{Dupuy_Weber}{Dupuy and Weber, 2019}; \hyperlink{Eika}{Eika, Mogstad, and Zafar, 2019}; \hyperlink{Chiappori_Meghir2}{Chiappori, Costa-Dias, Crossman, and Meghir, 2020}; \hyperlink{Ciscato_Weber}{Ciscato and Weber, 2020}).
+We use our methodology to re-examine some of the relevant questions in the empirical literature on the marriage market that have been previously answered by relying on the Logit 1to1TU model.
+A key question that stands out in this literature is whether educational sorting (i.e., the tendency of agents to marry someone with similar or very different education levels) has changed over time.
+Answering this question is important because educational sorting may have a crucial impact on inequality by determining family formation and intergenerational transmission of human capital (\hyperlink{Kremer}{Kremer, 1997}; \hyperlink{Fernandez2}{Fern\'andez and Rogerson, 2001}; \hyperlink{Fernandez1}{Fern\'andez, Guner, and Knowles, 2005}; \hyperlink{Heckman}{Heckman and Mosso, 2014}; \hyperlink{Dupuy_Weber}{Dupuy and Weber, 2019}; \hyperlink{Eika}{Eika, Mogstad, and Zafar, 2019}; \hyperlink{Chiappori_Meghir2}{Chiappori, et al., 2020}; \hyperlink{Ciscato_Weber}{Ciscato and Weber, 2020}).

-Assessing changes in educational sorting is a difficult task because it requires us to disentangle the effect of changes in the marginal probability distribution of education categories from potential structural changes in the match surplus.
-In fact, men and especially women have become more educated over time.
-Hence, people with similar education levels are mechanically more likely to marry.
-We thus want to detect changes in educational sorting that occur in excess of changes that would naturally occur because of such distributional variations in education.

 The literature proposes two approaches to measure changes in educational sorting.
-The first amounts to using indices of sorting which are based on comparing the empirical match probabilities to a counterfactual world where matching happens randomly (\hyperlink{Fernandez2}{Fern\'andez and Rogerson, 2001}; \hyperlink{Greenwood1}{Greenwood, Guner, and Kocharkov, 2003}; \hyperlink{Liu}{Liu and Lu, 2006}; \hyperlink{Greenwood2}{Greenwood, et al., 2014}; \hyperlink{Abbott}{Abbott, et al., 2019}; \hyperlink{Eika}{Eika, Mogstad, and Zafar, 2019}; \hyperlink{Shen}{Shen, 2019}).
-The second amounts to using a structural model of the marriage market, such as the 1to1TU model, to estimate individual preferences and analyse how they change over time.
-The second approach has been implemented by \hyperlink{Siow}{Siow (2015)}, \hyperlink{CSW}{Chiappori, Salani\'e, and Weiss (2017)}, and \hyperlink{Chiappori_Meghir}{Chiappori, Costa-Dias, and Meghir (2020)}, based on the Multinomial Logit 1to1TU model.
+The first amounts to using indices of sorting based on comparing the empirical match probabilities to a counterfactual world where matching happens randomly (\hyperlink{Fernandez2}{Fern\'andez and Rogerson, 2001}; \hyperlink{Greenwood1}{Greenwood, Guner, and Kocharkov, 2003}; \hyperlink{Liu}{Liu and Lu, 2006}; \hyperlink{Greenwood2}{Greenwood, et al., 2014}; \hyperlink{Abbott}{Abbott, et al., 2019}; \hyperlink{Eika}{Eika, Mogstad, and Zafar, 2019}; \hyperlink{Shen}{Shen, 2019}).
+The second consists of using a structural model of the marriage market in order to estimate individual preferences and analyse how they evolve over time.
+The second approach has been implemented by \hyperlink{Siow}{Siow (2015)} and \hyperlink{CSW}{Chiappori, Salani\'e, and Weiss (2017)} (hereafter, CSW), based on the Logit 1to1TU model.